-Deposits and Investments - The District's cash and cash equivalents are considered to be cash on hand and demand deposits.
+Deposits and Investments

+The District's cash and cash equivalents are considered to be cash on hand and demand deposits.

 Investments of the District are reported at fair value and are categorized within the fair value hierarchy established in accordance with GASB Statement No. 72, Fair Value Measurement and Application.
-The District's investments consist of investments authorized in accordance with Section 218.415, Florida Statutes.
+The District's investments consist of investments authorized in accordance with Section 218.415.
+Florida Statutes.

+Prepaid Items

-Prepaid Items - Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both government-wide and fund financial statements.
+Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both government-wide and fund financial statements.

+Capital Assets

-Capital Assets - Capital assets, which include property, plant, equipment and infrastructure assets (e.g., roads, sidewalks and similar items), are reported in the applicable governmental activities column in the government-wide financial statements.
+Capital assets, which include property, plant, equipment and infrastructure assets (e.g., roads, sidewalks and similar items), are reported in the applicable governmental activities column in the government-wide financial statements.
 Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value at the date of donation.

 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.
-All capital asset acquisition and construction is considered infrastructure under construction at September 30, 2018.
+Property, plant and equipment of the District are depreciated using the straight-line method over the following estimated useful lives:

-Long Term Obligations - In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the statement of net position.
+Long Term Obligations

+In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the statement of net position.
 Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method.
 Bonds payable are reported net of premiums or discounts.
 Issuance costs are reported as an expense.